 Toppings MAKE overnight oats.
 Overnight oats without toppings may leave you unsatisfied and susceptible to overeat later.
 If you’re having plain oats, include a side of protein and fat with your meal for eg scrambled eggs cooked in coconut oil.

-On the flip side do not be tempted to go overboard and use #allthethings
+Do not be tempted to go overboard and use #allthethings as the calories will quickly add up.

 So there you have it; now you know how to make overnight oats.
 Will you give it a try?